liborty/random/README.md

 /// Generates vector of size d, filled with full range u64 random numbers. pub fn ranvu64(d: usize) -> Vec<u64>

-/// Generates vector of size d, filled with random numbers in [0_u8,255_u8].
+/// Generates vector of size d, of u8 random numbers in [0,255].
 /// This is how to recast u64 to any other unsigned int type. pub fn ranvu8(d: usize) -> Vec<u8>

-/// Generates vector of size d, filled with i64 random numbers in [min,max]. pub fn ranvi64(d: usize, min:i64, max:i64) -> Vec<i64>
+/// Generates vector of size d, of i64 random numbers in [min,max]. pub fn ranvi64(d: usize, min:i64, max:i64) -> Vec<i64>
 }
-/// Generates vector of size d, filled with random numbers in [0_f64,1_f64). pub fn ranvf64(d: usize) -> Vec<f64>
+/// Generates vector of size d, of f64 random numbers in [0,1). pub fn ranvf64(d: usize) -> Vec<f64>
 ```